cjratcliff/ml-compiled/docs/layers.rst

 The queries and keys have the same dimension.

-The query might be the hidden state of the decoder, the key the hidden state of the decoder and the value the word vector at the corresponding position.
+The query might be the hidden state of the decoder, the key the hidden state of the encoder and the value the word vector at the corresponding position.

 Scaled dot-product attention